beacom/literary-answers/introduction-to-algorithms/chapter-1.md

 ### 1.3-6
 Observe that the **while** loop of lines 5-7 of the `INSERTION-SORT` procedure in Section 1.1 uses a linear search to scan (backward) through the sorted subarray A[1..j-1].
 Can we use a binary search (see Exercise 1.3-5) instead to improve the overall worst-case running time of insertion sort to Θ(n lg n)?

+No, because that part of the algorithm is also shifting the elements in the array in order to insert the current key value into the correct location.
+So every element must be processed.

 ### 1.3-7
 Describe a Θ(n lg n)-time algorithm that, given a set S of _n_ real numbers and another real number _x_, determines whether or not there exist two elements in S whose sum is exactly _x_.